 Summer Undergraduate Research Program

-At NYU School of Medicine, our Sackler Institute of Graduate Biomedical Sciences, in partnership with our Office of Diversity Affairs, offers qualified college students who have completed their sophomore or junior year the opportunity to participate in our Summer Undergraduate Research Program, also known as SURP.
-If you are interested in pursuing an MD, MD/PhD, or PhD in the biomedical sciences, our research internship program can provide you with an inside glimpse into life beyond your undergraduate studies.
+At NYU Grossman School of Medicine, our Sackler Institute of Graduate Biomedical Sciences offers qualified college students who have completed their sophomore or junior year the opportunity to participate in our Summer Undergraduate Research Program, also known as SURP.
+If you are interested in pursuing a PhD or MD/PhD in the biomedical sciences, our research internship program can provide you with an inside glimpse into life beyond your undergraduate studies.

-As a member of the summer 2017 class, you join approximately 30 students working in our exciting academic medical environment at NYU School of Medicine and NYU Langone Medical Center.
+As a member of the summer 2021 class, you join approximately 30 students working in our exciting academic medical environment at NYU Grossman School of Medicine and NYU Langone Health.
 When you are accepted into the program, you are matched with a laboratory of interest in your preferred research area.
 Placement ultimately depends on the availability of mentors and the appropriateness of a lab for a summer intern.

 In a typical week, you spend most of your time conducting hands-on research under your research mentor’s direction in his or her lab.
 You also participate in weekly “Conversations with a Scientist/Physician” lunch sessions, journal clubs, and a series of Wednesday seminars followed by dinner at a local restaurant.
 There are also optional social activities, such as movie nights, museum tours, plays, concerts, and more.